mauritssilvis/challenges/java/java-project-cli/README.md

 java -cp out nl.mauritssilvis.challenges.java.cli.manual.projects.basic.Main
 ```

-All above commands will result in the following output:
+All the above commands result in the following output:

 ```text
 Hello world!
 ```

-Note that Java executes classes by their class name, not by their file name.
+Note that Java executes classes by their class name, not their file name.
 Therefore, the above commands should not include the `.class` extension of the Java class file name `Main.class`.

 Moreover, for classes that are part of a package, the supplied class name should be the so-called fully qualified name, which includes both the package and the class name.